devplayg/hippo/README.md

         s.Log.Info("server-2 is working on it")

-        // s.Cancel() // if you want to stop all server, uncomment this line return errors.New("intentional error on server-2; no longer works" + "")
+        // s.Cancel() // if you want to stop all server, uncomment this line return errors.New("intentional error on server-2; no longer works")

         select {
         case <-s.Ctx.Done(): // for gracefully shutdown